tudicodings/tudicodings/README.md

 - 👋 Hi, I’m @tudicodings
 - 👀 I’m interested in different type of programing languages.
-- 🌱 I’m currently studying at UBB computer science.
+- 🌱 I’m currently studying in Cluj, Cluj-Napoca Computer Science at University of Babeş-Bolyai.
 - 📫 How to reach me : instagram by @tudor.apavaloaie